-Featuring Former Raleigh City Councilor Mary-Ann Baldwin… [more context and any links/videos]
+Featuring Former Raleigh City Councilor Mary-Ann Baldwin.

 Cohen: Welcome.
 I’m already laughing.
 My guest today is Mary-Ann Baldwin.
 I first met Mary-Ann a couple of years ago when participating in Innovate Raleigh, which is a great nonprofit I hope she will talk about, and then continued to engage with her as a Raleigh city councilor and also as a GoTriangle board of trustees member, so I’ve known Mary-Ann for a number of years and have really enjoyed our conversations.
 So welcome, Mary-Ann; I really appreciate you stopping by our offices and doing a video version of this.

 Baldwin: Well, thanks, Josh, for having me every time.
 I love following you on Twitter because you really are doing a great job putting out information that we all need to think about, and it’s high-level thinking; it’s not just shoving out a tweet and saying, “Oh, this.”
 It’s like, “Wow.
 We really need to think about our future and where we’re going,” so good on you.

 Cohen: Well, thank you.
 That’s what we call an embedded promo, I think.
 So @CohenJP if you’re following at home.
 Thank you.
 All right.
 So, Mary-Ann, let’s maybe start with your background.
 I mean, I kind of teased out a little bit of that, but share with us kind of how you got to where you are today.
 And, again, the public stuff, the important private stuff, I mean, what’s the story of Mary-Ann Baldwin?